ksaj/lispiness/README.md

 Ever thought about (format nil "string")?
 I did, and had a lisp epiphany.
 Lispiphany?
 EDIT July 2, 2018 - I just discovered my initial thoughts were probably right, and some of the tutorials lead you astray on this subject.
 I'll be looking into this specifically, and updating it with the facts.

 ## equal-or-thereabouts.lisp
 All things being greater than or equal.
-Coming soon.
+Fun with (in)equality. *Coming soon*.